 G. Grant Machum

-Grant Machum is a partner based in Halifax of Stewart McKelvey, a leading Atlantic Canada law firm.
-He has served in various leadership roles including head of the Labour and Employment Group.
+Grant Machum is a senior partner of the Atlantic Canada law firm of Stewart McKelvey based in Halifax practicing in the area of corporate governance, employment law and labour relations and represents clients from across Canada and internationally.
+He is recognized as a leading practitioner in his chosen fields.
+He has served in various leadership roles including on his firm’s management committee and as head of the firm’s labour and employment group.
 He is a member of the Nova Scotia Barristers Society, Law Society of New Brunswick and the Law Society of Upper Canada.
-He represents clients from across Canada and has expertise in board governance.
-A graduate of Dalhousie University (Bachelor of Commerce) and the University of New Brunswick (LLB), Mr. Machum has served on numerous boards and is past Chair and board member of Nova Scotia College of Art and Design University where he also served as Chair of Governance and Chair of the Presidential Search Committee.
-Other current board appointments include Prescott Group, Symphony Nova Scotia and the Advisory Committee for Grafton Connor Group.
+A graduate of Dalhousie University (Bachelor of Commerce) and the University of New Brunswick (LLB).
+Mr. Machum is currently on the Boards of Symphony Nova Scotia and Prescott Group and serves on the advisory committees of various private businesses.
+Mr. Machum recently served as Chair of NSCAD University as well as Chair of its Presidential Search Committee and Chair of the Governance and Human Resources Committee.
+In September 2017 he was appointed Life Governor of NSCAD University in recognition of his efforts to maintain the independence of the university.
 Married with four children, Mr. Machum is also a skilled and enthusiastic sailor having skippered various ocean races.
 He and his wife Jane are actively involved in numerous community fundraising activities.

 Ram Raju is a pioneer in digital goods management through the Internet and is founder and CEO of one of the world's leading providers of hosted solutions in the education market.
 Kivuto Solutions Inc. currently has over 30,000 institutional customers in over 100 countries and manages digital assets for major software vendors like Microsoft, Adobe and VMware.
 Mr. Raju serves as an investor, advisor, and board member for Internet start-ups.
 Prior to Kivuto Solutions Inc., Mr. Raju worked at Dalhousie University as a professor of information systems and as a manager of computing and information systems.
 His work in this field was recognized in 1995, when he was elected vice-president of the Canadian Association of Campus Computer Stores to represent more than $125 million in purchasing power in negotiations with hardware and software companies.
 Mr. Raju holds three degrees from Dalhousie University: a bachelor of arts, a bachelor of science, and a master of business administration.
 Married with three children, Mr. Raju is an avid traveler and has long term interests in literature, art, and history.